Backworth

 Backworth is a village in the metropolitan borough of North Tyneside in the county of Tyne and Wear, England, about 3+1/2 mi west of Whitley Bay on the north east coast.
-It lies 5 mi northeast of Newcastle.
+It lies 5 mi northeast of Newcastle upon Tyne.
 Other nearby towns include North Shields to the southeast, Wallsend to the south, and Cramlington to the northwest.

-Backworth is often recognised to include Backworth Village, Castle Park Estate and moorside estate.
+Backworth is often recognised to include Backworth Village, Castle Park Estate and Moorside Estate.

 The hamlets of West Holywell and East Holywell lie to the northeast of Backworth.
 Shiremoor lies to the South-East and Earsdon to the East.

 The Village

 The original part of Backworth is commonly referred to as the village.
 It is home to several cottages dating back to the 19th century.
 There is also a church, Village Hall, a post office, Chinese take-away, a convenience store, hair dressers and barber shop, a pharmacy and grooming parlour.

 History

+Backworth was formerly a township in the parish of Earsdon, in 1866 Backworth became a separate civil parish, on 1 April 1935 the parish was abolished to form Seaton Valley.
+In 1931 the parish had a population of 3154.